mautic/user-documentation/docs/contacts/manage_contacts.rst

 All the UTM tags are available in the time entry, just by toggling the entry details button.

-Please note that UTM tags are recorded only on a form submission that contains the action "Record UTM Tags".
+Please note that UTM tags are recorded only on a Form submission that contains the action "Record UTM Tags".

 .. list-table::
    :widths: 100 100